-Antarctica is an extreme, remote environment, and medical facilities on the continent are limited.
+Antarctica is an extreme, remote environment, and medical facilities are limited.
 U.S. Antarctic Program facilities are equipped and staffed to provide routine ambulatory care that would be expected in a U.S. clinic, and have the capability to stabilize and manage a range of emergency medical and dental conditions before transporting patients off the continent.
 However, medical evacuations take a lot of time and effort and place others at risk, even when the weather allows travel.
 Remote field camps and research vessels pose additional difficulties.
-Therefore, the physical qualification (PQ) process administered by RPSC seeks to screen out people with conditions that cannot effectively be managed on the Ice or aboard ship.
+Therefore, the physical qualification (PQ) process administered by ASC seeks to screen out people with conditions that cannot effectively be managed on the Ice or aboard ship.

-This PQ process applies to all grantees, RPSC employees, contractors, military personnel or guests of the NSF.
-Members of another nation's Antarctic program may be cleared through their country, but must provide RPSC their country's/program's clearance documentation, and carry a copy of their medical records with them if they are to be stationed near and supported by U.S. medical facilities.
+This PQ process applies to all grantees, ASC employees, contractors, military personnel or guests of the NSF.
+Members of another nation's Antarctic program may be cleared through their country, but must provide ASC with their country's/program's clearance documentation, and carry a copy of their medical records with them if they are to be stationed near and supported by U.S. medical facilities.
 A resident of a nation that does not have an Antarctic field program will be required to pass the U.S. Antarctic Program screening program.
 The U.S. Antarctic Program also maintains reciprocity with the U.S. Arctic Program.

-Deployment clearance begins when RPSC is notified that you are a candidate to deploy to Antarctica, either through the Support Information Package (SIP) for grantees, hiring paperwork for contract employees, or other documents.
-The medical department sends each candidate an e-mail with information how to access medical forms and instructions online.
-Upon request, they will mail a packet containing instructions, medical and dental examination forms, laboratory test package and/or instructions, release forms, a personal information form, and a copy of this guide.
-Medical and dental forms and instructions, along with the personal information forms, are available at www.usap.gov/TravelAndDeployment/contenthandler.cfm?id=764.
+Deployment clearance begins when ASC is notified that you are a candidate to deploy to Antarctica, either through the Support Information Package (SIP) for grantees, hiring paperwork for contract employees, or other documents.
+The medical department is located at the University of Texas Medical Branch (UTMB) in Galveston, Texas.
+Upon authorization, UTMB sends each candidate an e-mail with information how to access medical forms and instructions online.

 Please read all of the instructions.
-The information in the packet will answer most of your questions about how to schedule needed exams and return the completed information back to RPSC in the envelopes provided.
-If you have further questions, or special circumstances, please contact your POC, manager, or call the medical department.
-Contact information for the medical department is included in your deployment packet.
+The information in the packet will answer most questions about how to schedule needed exams and return the completed information back to UTMB.
+If you have further questions, or special circumstances, please contact your POC.
+Contact information for UTMB is included in your deployment packet.